B Itm 215 Computer Applications in Business (3)

 B Itm 415Z Systems Analysis and Design (3)

 This course covers the planning, design, and implementation of computer-based information systems.
-Topics include techniques for analyzing and specifying system requirements, SQL, advanced concepts in database management, data mining and data warehousing.
-Prerequisite(s): BITM 331.
+Topics include techniques for analyzing and specifying system requirements, advanced concepts in database management with applications as well as behavioral and economic aspects of system design and implementation.
+Prerequisite(s): B Itm 331 and B Itm 322.
 Offered fall.
 [WI]

 B Itm 416 Communications, Networking, and Security (3)

 This course provides an introduction to integrative business strategy, practice, and enabling technologies.
-Topics include telecommunication: concepts, protocols (OSI and TCP/IP), and hardware; computer networks (client-server, LAN, WAN, conducted and wireless Internet); computer security (Security Threats and Vulnerabilities, Network Security, Cryptography, and Privacy), and related emerging technologies.
-Prerequisite(s): BITM 330.
+Topics include telecommunication (concepts, protocols, and hardware), computer networks (client-server, LAN, and OSI), computer security (Security Threats and Vulnerabilities, Network Security, Cryptography, and Privacy), and related emerging technologies.
+Prerequisite(s): B Itm 331.
 Offered spring.

 B Itm 434 Business Application Implementation (3)

 This is a project-based course where students work in teams to develop model-based decision support systems for clients in the local or regional community.
-Course is required for ITM majors.
-For combined ITM majors enrollment is limited and by application only and permission of the instructor.
-Prerequisite(s): BITM 415 or concurrent enrollment.
+Enrollment is limited and by application.
+Prerequisite(s): B Itm 415 or concurrent enrollment.
 May be repeated for credit.
-Offered fall and spring (may not be offered every spring).
-Prerequisite(s): B Itm 415 or concurrent enrollment.
+Offered fall.